What is a Family Office?

 What’s more, for people who choose to relocate to the island, they benefit from an incredibly safe environment, excellent private and state schools, beautiful scenery and a fantastic standard of living.
 The island’s parliament, Tynwald, has been in operation since 979 AD and as a British Crown Dependency has the autonomy to set its own laws and tax rates.

-The Island has advantages for its residents, with low income taxes including a maximum income tax liability (a ‘tax cap’) of £120,000 for High Net Worth Individuals.
+The Island has advantages for its residents, with low income taxes including a maximum income tax liability (a ‘tax cap’) of £200,000 for High Net Worth Individuals.
 Additionally there are no inheritance, capital gains or wealth taxes and most trading companies pay 0% corporate tax.
-The Isle of Man is part of the EU for VAT purposes.
 Tynwald has a constitutional requirement to budget for a surplus annually which has served the Isle of Man well during the past few years of challenging times.
-The strength of the island’s economy is recognised by the AA rating from Standard & Poor’s.

-As the offshore world continues to adapt to ongoing challenges from the likes of the OECD, the G20 and other supra-national organisations, the Isle of Man continues to take a lead on international compliance and transparency standards, being the first of the British Crown Dependencies to sign up to the recent agreement with the UK (UK FATCA).
 The combination of the island’s political and legal stability, quality of life, attractive tax regime, availability of professional services and technological infrastructure combine to make the Isle of Man a compelling jurisdiction as a base for family offices.
-Find out more about Boston’s Family Office services.